joy-prime/joy-types/README.md

 ## Heterogeneous Sequence Types

-Joy' has a class `::joy/RegexSeq` that is a subclass of `::joy/Sequence` and that describes the values of a heterogeneous sequence as a regular expression of types.
-This class is frequently used to describe the argument sequence for a `::joy/ArgsRetFn`.
+Joy' has a class `::joy/RegexSeq` that is a subclass of `::joy/Sequence` and that defines the type of a heterogeneous sequence as a regular expression of member types.
+This class is commonly used to describe the argument sequence for a `::joy/ArgsRetFn`.
 Joy' took inspiration here from Clojure spec because regular expressions are flexible, familiar to most programmers, and naturally express common argument idioms such as multiple arities, optional arguments, repeated arguments, and repeated pairs of arguments.